Zizaco/confide/README.md

 You can change the model name that will be authenticated in the `config/auth.php` file.
 Confide uses the values present in that configuration file.

-To change the controller name when dumping the default controller template you can use the --name option.
+To change the controller name when dumping the default controller template you can use the --name option.F

     $ php artisan confide:controller --name Employee